Skip to content

 Add a new terraci <command>.
 The most common plugin type — perfect for notifications, reports, integrations.

-Pipeline Step Plugin
+Pipeline Job Plugin

 CI Provider Plugin